Fentanyl is stronger than any other opiate drug, making it easy for opiate users to accidentally overdose.

 Why Fentanyl is so Dangerous

 Fentanyl is especially dangerous because of its potency.
-Even though opiate addicts have a higher drug tolerance, fentanyl is still much more powerful than any dosage of opiates they’re used to receiving.
-A dose of fentanyl can easily kill someone just because it’s so much stronger than other opiates.
+Even though opiate users have a higher drug tolerance, fentanyl is still much more powerful than any dosage of opiates they’re used to receiving.
+A single dose of fentanyl can easily kill someone just because it’s so much stronger than other opiates.
+One reason for the high risks is that, like other opiates, fentanyl presents a high risk of causing respiratory depression.
+This inability to breathe leads to suffocation.

 Fentanyl can even be absorbed through the skin, making it even easier to receive an accidental overdose.
-Law enforcement officials and medical professionals can even get an accidental overdose by coming into contact with fentanyl through the skin or through inhaling it.
+Law enforcement officials and medical professionals even risk accidental overdose by coming into contact with fentanyl through contact or by inhaling it.
 Even very small amounts can cause overdose because the drug is so powerful.

 Showing Up Where It Doesn’t Belong

-Even those who know about the risks of fentanyl may not always be able to avoid it if they’re taking other drugs, particularly if the drugs are obtained illegally.
-According to the National Institute on Drug Abuse, traffickers are flooding the U.S. market with counterfeit drugs, many of which contain fentanyl.
+Even those who know about the risks of fentanyl might not be able to avoid it if they’re taking other drugs or alcohol, particularly if the drugs are obtained illegally.
+Traffickers are flooding the U.S. market through the borders, cyberspace, and even openly on social media with counterfeit drugs, many of which contain fentanyl.

-Some people are intentionally choosing to use fentanyl because of its potency, even though it’s also so much more dangerous.
-But many people are not aware that they’re getting fentanyl and believe that they’re taking other drugs with which they’re already familiar.
+Some people intentionally choose to use fentanyl because of its potency, even though it’s much more dangerous.
+But these individuals aren’t aware that they’re getting fentanyl and believe that they’re taking other drugs with which they’re already familiar.

-Choosing to take drugs that are obtained through illegal underground means puts an addict’s life in danger, especially now that fentanyl is becoming so common.
+Choosing to take drugs obtained through illegal underground means puts your life in danger, especially now that fentanyl is so common.
 There’s no way for the average user to test the pills they get to ensure their purity.

 Breaking Free from Schedule 2 Narcotics

 Dependency on opiate medication is always risky and dangerous.
-It doesn’t take long to build up a high tolerance to such drugs and legitimate prescriptions become harder to obtain.
-The addiction can only be maintained through relying on less trustworthy sources.
+It doesn’t take long to build up a high tolerance to such drugs, and legitimate prescriptions become harder to obtain.
+The addiction is usually maintained by relying on less trustworthy sources.
 This brings increased risk of accidental or intentional exposure to dangerous drugs like fentanyl.

-Seeking treatment for addiction to schedule 2 narcotics shouldn’t be viewed as optional—it may be a literal matter of life and death.
-When you’re ready to seek help, call the caring professionals at 800-934-1582(Who Answers?) .
+Seeking treatment for addiction to schedule 2 narcotics shouldn’t be viewed as optional—it’s a literal matter of life and death.
+When you’re ready to seek help, call the caring professionals at 800-934-1582(Sponsored) .

 the Take-Away